 The variation between the sample results and the "true" values (the findings that would have been obtained if all communications services decision makers in the UK had been interviewed) can be predicted from the sample sizes on which the results are based, and on the number of times that a particular answer is given.

-The confidence with which we can make this prediction is usually chosen to be 95%, that is, the chances are 95 in 100 that the "true" values will fall within a specified range.
+Given that this study uses a mixed method approach (post-to-online, post-to-phone and online panel), the confidence with which we can make this prediction has been chosen to be 99%.
+That is, the chances are 99 in 100 that the "true" values will fall within a specified range.
 However, as the sample is weighted, we need to use the effective sample size (ESS) rather than actual sample size to judge the accuracy of results.